 Downloaded Media Content

 The AMP can play out broadband or broadcast downloaded media content.
-The Broadcaster Application discovers the MPD URL of the downloaded media content, and initiates play out using one of the two mechanism described here and described in Section xxx.9.4.6
+The Broadcaster Application discovers the MPD URL of the downloaded media content, and initiates play out using one of the two mechanism described here and described in Section 9.4.6.

 AMP Utilizing the Pull Model